from __future__ import annotations

 time_since_refresh = now - self.leases[name][_id]

-if time_since_refresh > self.lease_timeout:
+if time_since_refresh > lease_timeout:

 logger.debug(